 The medical bills you receive while treating a dog bite injury can become expensive and cause financial strain.
 If you can’t afford your incurred expenses, you could face crushing medical debt.
 The dog’s owner should be held liable and provide the compensation necessary to cover the losses you suffered.

-At OnderLaw, LLC, our Santa Clarita personal injury lawyers are ready to take on the responsibility of your case and pursue the money you’re owed.
+At OnderLaw, our Santa Clarita personal injury lawyers are ready to take on the responsibility of your case and pursue the money you’re owed.
 We can provide the support and guidance you need to cope with this traumatic experience and move forward with your life.
 Call us right now for a free consultation to learn about your available legal options.

 When anyone encounters a dangerous dog breed, they could become the victim of a severe attack.
 However, even small or non-threatening breeds could bite someone out of fear or instinct, resulting in injuries.